tuanngominh/react-components-gallery/README.md

-A job portal on react.
-Take a look at [demo](https://ureka-job-portal.firebaseapp.com/) and [storybook](https://tuanngominh.github.io/ureka-job-portal/).
+A storybook of react components for job portal project.
+Take a look at [storybook](https://tuanngominh.github.io/ureka-job-portal/) and [homepage demo](https://ureka-job-portal.firebaseapp.com/).

 # Setup steps
 ```sh